afeldman-nm/vllm-enc-dec-rfc/rfc.md

 ## Motivation

-The level of interest in encoder/decoder models has resulted in a number of Issues submitted to the vLLM github repo, for example [here](https://github.com/vllm-project/vllm/issues/187) and [here](https://github.com/vllm-project/vllm/issues/180).
-As a result encoder/decoder support is being introduced to vLLM over three PRs which are expected to land soon:
+There is significant interest in vLLM supporting encoder/decoder models.
+[Issues 187](https://github.com/vllm-project/vllm/issues/187) and [180](https://github.com/vllm-project/vllm/issues/180), for example, request encoder/decoder model support.
+As a result encoder/decoder support will be introduce to vLLM via the following three PRs:

-* [Core] block manager support for cross-attention KV cache
-* [Kernel] backend support for encoder attention & cross-attention
+* **(Merged)** [[Core] Cross-attention KV caching and memory-management](https://github.com/vllm-project/vllm/pull/4837)
-* [Core] scheduler & engine support for encoder/decoder requests
+* **(Merged)** [[Kernel] Correctly invoke prefill & decode kernels for cross-attention](https://github.com/vllm-project/vllm/pull/4888)
-    * Add BART model
+* **(Landing soon)** [[Core] Subclass ModelRunner to support cross-attention & encoder sequences](https://github.com/vllm-project/vllm/pull/4942)

 These three PRs make encoder/decoder model inference possible, but leave more to be desired in terms of feature compatibility with encoder/decoder & the number of encoder/decoder models which are supported.

-The ask is for the vLLM contributor community to help bring vLLM encoder/decoder support to a similar level of maturity as decoder-only, by contributing PRs which fill gaps in vLLM model and feature support.
+The ask for the vLLM contributor community is to help bring vLLM encoder/decoder model support to a similar level of maturity as that of decoder-only models, by contributing PRs which fill gaps in vLLM encoder/decoder model and feature support.

 ## Proposed changes

-The support matrix below summarizes what models & features will be supported initially, versus what are the long-term goals:
+The support matrix below summarizes which features & encoder/decoder models will be supported initially (by the three PRs mentioned above), versus which features & models will require community support to implement in the long term:

 <table>
   <tr>
     <th>Model/feature</th>
-    <th>Initially available & compatible when encoder/decoder support lands?</th>
+    <th>Initially supported with encoder/decoder models?</th>
-    <th>Long-term goal?</th>
+    <th>Is supporting this feature a long-term goal?</th>
   </tr>
   <tr>
     <td>Encoder/decoder infrastructure</td>